 When I run my application, I see something like this:

-Notice the new “Browse” button next to my File Name input box.
+Notice the “Browse” button in the Attachment cell.
 Clicking on “Browse” brings up a view of my local machine.
 After I select a file, the location will be inserted.

 Below is a list of the common error checking that m-Power will do to ensure that the proper information is being uploaded: